- 1 Stanley Hotel, Estes Park, CO

 It’s said that building renovations can re-ignite old spirits housed inside, and that’s exactly what may have happened with Cape May’s Southern Mansion Hotel.
 One of the hotel's known spiritual entities is its former owner Ester Mercur, a purportedly "joyful" spirit who haunts the grounds with scents of her perfume, laughter and wind from her petticoat skirts.
 The hotel staff makes no attempt to hide news of the other, nonliving guests: front desk agents will happily inform those checking in about their ghostly hallmates and share spooky stories.

-Less than a mile from the infamous Gettysburg Battlefield – where Union and Confederate soldiers fought for three days on end, killing and wounding more than 50,000 men – lies the circa-1797 Gettysburg Hotel.
-Being in one of America's most haunted towns, the hotel isn’t without its own set of spirits.
-Civil War nurse Rachel is the most-often seen presence, with hundreds of guests having allegedly spotted her rummaging through their belongings (possibly looking for medical supplies) and wandering the halls and streets around the hotel looking for soldiers to tend to.
+Less than a mile from the infamous Gettysburg Battlefield where Union and Confederate soldiers fought for three days on end, killing and wounding more than 50,000 men, lies the Gettysburg Hotel.
+Being in one of America's most haunted towns, the 1797 landmark isn’t without its own set of spirits.
+Civil War nurse Rachel is the most-often-seen presence, with hundreds of guests having allegedly spotted her rummaging through their belongings (possibly looking for medical supplies) and wandering the halls and streets around the hotel looking for soldiers to tend to.

-Step into Ellyngton’s today – the hotel’s main dining room, once known as the San Marco Room – and you might be treated to big band music from a phantom quartet.
-Along with hearing the ensemble practice, hotel employees have also reported paranormal sightings of a train conductor, waiter, and a bartender who once frequented the Club Room– the former campaign headquarters of Dwight D. Eisenhower.
-Legend has it that the spirit of socialite Louise Crawford Hill, who lived in room 904 for 15 years, still remains, as well.
-When the hotel began to offer historical tours, Hill's story became part of the narrative, and groups stopped by her room.
+Step into Ellyngton’s today—the hotel’s main dining room was once known as the San Marco Room—and you might be treated to big band music from a phantom quartet.
+Along with hearing the ensemble practice, hotel employees have also reported paranormal sightings of a train conductor, waiter, and a bartender who once frequented the Club Room—the former campaign headquarters of Dwight D. Eisenhower.
+Legend has it that the spirit of socialite Louise Crawford Hill, who lived in room 904 for 15 years, still remains as well.
+When the hotel began to offer historical tours, Hill's story became part of the narrative and groups stopped by her room.
 Apparently, she wasn't too fond of being talked about, because the hotel's operator soon began receiving calls from the vacant (and phone-less) room.

 Hotel Monteleone, New Orleans, LA